kanaria69/Mainecoco/README.md

-## What do you get hanging from Apple trees?
-Sore arms.
+## I ordered a chicken and an egg from Amazon.
+I'll let you know.